blasks/barnacle-boilerplate/README.md

 ## Step 1: Set up your environment
 1. Copy the contents of this repository to a working directory on your system.
 This could be accomplished by cloning the repository locally, or downloading all the files to a local directory.
 1. Install [Barnacle](https://github.com/blasks/barnacle) and other project tools

+    #### Install to filesystem

     1. If it's not already installed, install [Poetry](https://python-poetry.org/) on your local system.
 Poetry is a dependency management tool for Python packages.
 You can find [installation instructions](https://python-poetry.org/docs/#installation) on the Poetry website.
     1. Navigate to your working directory and run `poetry install` to install your virtual environment based on the formula in the [`pyproject.toml`](https://github.com/blasks/barnacle-boilerplate/blob/main/pyproject.toml) file.

+    #### Or use a container

+    1. If it's not already installed, install [docker](https://www.docker.com/get-started/).

+    1. Navigate to the repository directory and run

+        ```docker build -t barnacle .```

+    1. Start a bash shell in the cointainer using `docker run barnacle`

+    1. If you need to make the container portable (e.g. for use on a remote server that uses [singularity/apptainer](https://apptainer.org/docs/user/main/introduction.html))

+        - You can create a [dockerhub](https://app.docker.com/) account and then [push the image](https://docs.docker.com/docker-hub/quickstart/) with tag: `<dockerhub account>/barnacle`

+            Then you can build the singularity image using:

+            ```singularity build barnacle.sif docker://<dockerhub account>/barnacle```

+        - Alternatively you can save the container to a tarball

+            ```docker save barnacle | gzip > barnacle.tar.gz```

+            and then transfer the file.
+You can build the the apptainer image using

+            ```apptainer build barnacle.sif docker-archive://barnacle.tar.gz```

+    1. Start a bash shell in the container using `apptainer run barnacle.sif`

 ## Step 2: Assemble your data
 1. Create a csv of your data in [tidy format](https://tidyr.tidyverse.org/articles/tidy-data.html)